Sunlitspace542/65816-superfx-asm-argonaut-vscode/README.md

 <img src="./img/MARIOHelpExample.png" title="" alt="example.png" width="298">

-This extension is currently only compatible with Argonaut's SASM and ARGSFX assemblers.
+This extension is currently only compatible with Argonaut's SASM and ArgSfx assemblers.
 I want to add support for Randal Linden's xAsm assembler in the future, though I may just fork this extension and make that its own thing.

 ## Compiling